 Need a list of all the consumer webmail domains for each of these providers?
-I've got you covered.
+Here you go.

 Oath domains: aim.com, aol.at, aol.be, aol.ch, aol.cl, aol.co.nz, aol.co.uk, aol.com, aol.com.ar, aol.com.au, aol.com.br, aol.com.co, aol.com.mx, aol.com.tr, aol.com.ve, aol.cz, aol.de, aol.dk, aol.es, aol.fi, aol.fr, aol.hk, aol.in, aol.it, aol.jp, aol.kr, aol.nl, aol.pl, aol.ru, aol.se, aol.tw, bellatlantic.net, citlink.net, compuserve.com, cs.com, frontier.com, frontiernet.net, games.com, goowy.com, gte.net, love.com, netscape.net, rocketmail.com, rogers.com, sky.com, verizon.net, verizon.net.in, wild4music.com, wmconnect.com, wow.com, y7mail.com, yahoo.at, yahoo.be, yahoo.bg, yahoo.ca, yahoo.cl, yahoo.cn, yahoo.co.hu, yahoo.co.id, yahoo.co.il, yahoo.co.in, yahoo.co.jp, yahoo.co.kr, yahoo.co.nz, yahoo.co.th, yahoo.co.uk, yahoo.co.za, yahoo.com, yahoo.com.ar, yahoo.com.au, yahoo.com.br, yahoo.com.cn, yahoo.com.co, yahoo.com.hk, yahoo.com.hr, yahoo.com.mx, yahoo.com.my, yahoo.com.pe, yahoo.com.ph, yahoo.com.sg, yahoo.com.tr, yahoo.com.tw, yahoo.com.ua, yahoo.com.ve, yahoo.com.vn, yahoo.cz, yahoo.de, yahoo.dk, yahoo.ee, yahoo.es, yahoo.fi, yahoo.fr, yahoo.gr, yahoo.hu, yahoo.ie, yahoo.in, yahoo.it, yahoo.lt, yahoo.lv, yahoo.ne.jp, yahoo.nl, yahoo.no, yahoo.pl, yahoo.pt, yahoo.ro, yahoo.rs, yahoo.se, yahoo.si, yahoo.sk, yahoogroups.ca, yahoogroups.co.in, yahoogroups.co.uk, yahoogroups.com, yahoogroups.com.au, yahoogroups.com.hk, yahoogroups.com.sg, yahoogroups.de, yahooxtra.co.nz, ybb.ne.jp, ygm.com, ymail.com